Why our Values are so important...

 - Values displays in each building

-Whole school assemblies focus on the teaching of values and the reinforcement of the actions needed to reflect appropriate behaviours that will enable our community to become cohesive and focused on the same vision.
+Whole school assemblies focus on the teaching of values and the reinforcement of the actions needed to reflect appropriate behaviours that enables our community to become cohesive and focused on the same vision.

 - Each house is named after one of our values and is led by named staff members.